enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoParameters.rst

 CycleLastRestartDump
     Reserved for future use.
 CycleLastDataDump (internal)
-CycleLastHistoryDump
+    The last cycle on which a cycle dump was made CycleLastHistoryDump
     Reserved for future use.
 InitialCPUTime
     Reserved for future use.
 InitialCycleNumber (internal)
+    The current cycle
 RestartDumpNumber
     Reserved for future use.
 DataLabel[#] (internal)